 You can receive emergency services from any provider, whether or not the provider is a part of our network.
-When you receive emergency or urgently needed services from a provider who is not part of our network, you should ask the provider to bill the plan.
+When you receive emergency or urgently needed services from a provider who is not part of our network, you are only responsible for paying your share of the cost, not for the entire cost.
+You should ask the provider to bill the plan for our share of the cost.

-- If you pay the entire amount yourself at the time you receive the care, you need to ask us to pay you back.
+- If you pay the entire amount yourself at the time you receive the care, you need to ask us to pay you back for our share of the cost.
 Send us the bill, along with documentation of any payments you have made. - At times you may get a bill from the provider asking for payment that you think you do not owe.
-Send us this bill, along with documentation of any payments you have already made. - If the provider is owed anything, we will pay the provider directly. - If you have already paid for the service, we will pay you back.
+Send us this bill, along with documentation of any payments you have already made. - \circ If the provider is owed anything, we will pay the provider directly. - If you have already paid more than your share of the cost of the service, we will determine how much you owed and pay you back for our share of the cost.